 chatbot | 9 MIN READ

 Chatbot is core to great conversations that businesses can have with their customers.
 It has paved the way for conversational marketing, which has led to increased conversion for businesses.
-It has led businesses to understand their customer’s requirements better, enhance their experiences and tune their requirements into every solution.
+It has also led businesses to:

-A great bot exudes remarkable experience, without which you would not get the conversions you want.
-The chatbot’s UI/UX is critical to ensure more people feel comfortable conversing with the bot.
+A great chatbot exudes remarkable experience, without which you would not get the conversions you want.
+The chatbot design is critical to ensure more people feel comfortable conversing with the bot.

 What is a Chatbot Design?